Apple Butter Recipe for Canning

 This page may contain affiliate links.
 More Information.

-This is an incredibly easy recipe for canning apple butter and making it in a Crockpot.
+This is an incredibly easy apple butter recipe for canning.
+Make it in a crockpot.
 Slow cook the apples overnight, and your kitchen will smell heavenly in the morning.
+So good on morning toast.

-After cooking in the Crockpot, you will need to process the jars in a boiling water canner.
+After cooking to a thick puree, you will need to process the jars in a boiling water canner.
 Or you can freeze it or just put it in the refrigerator to use now.

 Apple butter on toast with a small jar of apple butter and slices of apples.